STMicro to quit ST-Ericsson mobile chip venture

 Europe's semiconductor firms are struggling to compete with bigger U.S. and Asian rivals, which have largely outsourced chip manufacturing to cope with volatility in demand and prices.

-STMicro still makes its own chips, has been losing market share, and earns lower margins than larger rivals like Qualcomm Inc (QCOM.O) despite leadership in so-called analog motion-sensing chips that go in cars or video game consoles.
+STMicro still makes its own chips, has been losing market share, and earns lower margins than larger rivals like Texas Instruments and Qualcomm despite leadership in so-called analog motion-sensing chips that go in cars or video game consoles.

-Its mobile chip joint venture, ST-Ericsson, has had a particularly tough few years as its once-biggest customer Nokia NOK1V.HE has been trounced in the lucrative smartphone market by the likes of Apple (AAPL.O) and Google (GOOG.O).
+Its mobile chip joint venture, ST-Ericsson, has had a particularly tough few years as its once-biggest customer Nokia has been trounced in the lucrative smartphone market by the likes of Apple and Google.

-Another wireless rival, Texas Instruments Inc (TXN.O), is also moving away from making cellphone chips as it too had trouble competing with Qualcomm.

 Analysts said ST-Ericsson, which has around 5,000 employees, could be shut down entirely, or parts could be sold to competitors such as Intel, Broadcom or Samsung, with Ericsson taking some others and the rest closed.